litansh/compose-Nginx-Jenkins/README.md

 Congrats!
 ---
-You have deployed a self-signed TLS reverse proxy to a Jenkins server with persistent data and on-board plugins built by docker-compose.
+You have deployed a self-signed TLS reverse proxy to a Jenkins server with persistent log and jenkins home directory data and on-board plugins built by docker-compose.
 ---

 # Motivation